⚙️JEE / Engineering18 May 2026

 How to Prepare

-- Stay Updated: Keep abreast of any changes in the exam pattern, syllabus, or important dates announced by the examination authorities.
+• Stay Updated: Keep abreast of any changes in the exam pattern, syllabus, or admission procedures announced by the examination authorities.

 What Should Students Do Next?

-With the JEE Main 2026 April session results out, here are the immediate steps students should take:
+With the JEE Main 2026 April session results now available, students have several immediate actions to consider:

-- Check Your Results: Log in to the official portal using your credentials to view your score and rank.
+• Check Your Scores: Log in to the official portal using your credentials to view your detailed score report and percentile.

 How EduNext Can Help